 It’s summer, and we’re all about the frozen treats in Chicago.
 So when my daughter asked me if we could make some homemade frozen custard, of course I said yes!
-Enjoy this recipe and click on my affiliate links to purchase, and this earns me a small commission to help keep my site running share sharing more delicious recipes with you.
+Enjoy this recipe and click on my affiliate links to purchase, and this earns me a small commission.

 Ok, so the conversation wasn’t an immediate yes.
 It started out with her asking for some obnoxious sugar laden treat at the grocery store that I couldn’t stomach.
 Then she decided she just wanted to make cookie dough and eat it.
 I mentioned we had leftover cream in the refrigerator from my cake batter frappe recipe that I wanted to use up, and suddenly I bought eggs to ensure I had enough to make homemade frozen custard.
 Our compromise?
 We decided to make cookie dough frozen custard.

 To say this is pretty darn good is an understatement.
 My kids announced it tastes better than our favorite local custard place.
 They insisted we let my mom try it, but no one got to have more than a spoonful to ensure we had enough for dessert last night.
 It’s suddenly extremely hot and humid in Chicago, so homemade ice cream becomes a necessity – at least according to them.

 If you aren’t a cookie dough ice cream fan, simply leave out the chunks of edible cookie dough.
 This homemade frozen custard tastes amazing on its own or as a sundae with some espresso hot fudge sauce or homemade caramel sauce ladled over it.
 No matter how you enjoy this, my only recommendation is to make it and enjoy.